yifanzhu5/Job_Crawler/jobSearch/README.md

 (1) Modify MultiPipeline class in pipelines.py, add new elif process in "process_item" function

-(2) Add new_insert function, replace insert_sql and cursor.execute() with your own database table name and the specific item entries.
+(2) Add new_insert function, replace insert_sql and cursor.execute() with item entries of your own database.

 6. Define database settings